nus-cs1010/2324-s1/docs/guides/exercises.md

     For example, to get the first exercise, run `~cs1010/get ex00`.
 This step would cause a copy of your repository to be cloned into the current directory on the PE hosts.
 You now have a copy of the code and test data on the PE hosts.

 3. __Solve__: Read the questions posted online and solve each question.
 More details, along with some best practices for solving the programming questions, are given below.
-Note that while there are ways for you to work on GitHub environment (using GitHub CodeSpace or VS Code) directly without logging into PE nodes, doing so is not recommended.
+Note that while there are ways for you to work on the GitHub environment (using GitHub CodeSpace or VS Code) directly without logging into PE nodes, doing so is not recommended.
 During the practical exams, you are required to solve the programming questions in a sandboxed environment.
 The PE hosts emulate the practical exam condition closely.
 So it is important for you to become comfortable using the Unix CLI and Vim of the PE hosts.

 4. __Submit__: When you want to take a snapshot of your code or submit the final version for grading, run:
 ```